vossisboss/tutorial-series/Create-footer-for-all-pages.md

 </footer>
 ```

-Well done👏!
+Welldone👏!
 You now have a footer across all pages of your portfolio site.
-In the next part of this tutorial, you will learn how to set up a menu for linking to the homepage and other pages as you add them.
+In the next part of this tutorial, you'll learn how to set up a site menu for linking to your homepage and other pages as you add them.